Five People Injured As SUV Runs Red Light And Slams Into Walt Disney World Bus Carrying Guests

 As of Monday morning, only two passengers on the bus had been taken to the hospital to treat their injuries.
 Their status or the exact severity of their injuries was not known, but police did say they were minor.

-47-year-old Collins Yakep was the Walt Disney World cast member who was driving the bus and he did not get through the accident as well.
+Collins Yakep, 47, was the Walt Disney World cast member who was driving the bus and he did not fare as well in the accident.
 Yakep suffered serious injuries in the collision and was taken to Orlando Regional Medical Center for treatment.

 BREAKING: Disney bus transporting passengers crashes with an SUV near Osceola Parkway. pic.twitter.com/zWNdUkJCLp